-The location of NVR equipment shall be monitored by an installed camera.
+The location of NVR equipment shall be monitored via installed camera.

-Seller shall design the system so that all cameras to be mounted at the Project Site will be mounted within a physically secure area within or enclosed by fencing installed in accordance with the Performance Standard and will have an unobstructed line of sight and the ability to obtain and record reasonably clear images, at minimum, at and around each location to be covered by the camera.
+Seller shall design the system so that all cameras to be mounted at the Project Site will be mounted within a physically secure area within or enclosed by fencing installed and will have an unobstructed line of sight and the ability to obtain and record reasonably clear images, at minimum, at and around each location to be covered by the camera.
 The design and installation of the system will include proper conduit, ethernet, and fiber, and appropriately placed and connected power outlets/power supply for Buyer to contract and install.

-Seller shall use the following camera design criteria for camera mounting locations:
+Seller shall use the following camera design criteria for camera mounting locations.

-- Exterior open space cameras shall support panoramic with PTZ attachment below. - Interior cameras focused on doors shall be fixed dome providing a double-ganged, ceiling-mounted junction box. - Exterior cameras focused on doors shall support panoramic, fixed dome, or fixed bullet style providing a double-ganged, ceiling-mounted junction box.
+- Exterior Open space cameras shall support panoramic with PTZ attachment below. - Interior Cameras focused on doors shall be fixed dome providing a double ganged ceiling mounted junction box. - Exterior Cameras focused on doors shall support panoramic, fixed dome, or fixed bullet style providing a double gang ceiling mounted junction box.